tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/扩展实例/创建只读实例_intl_en.md

 - Operations including account creation/deletion/authorization and account name/password modification are not supported.

 ## Notes
-- There is no need to maintain accounts or databases for read-only replicas, which are synchronized with those of the primary instance.
+- There is no need to maintain accounts or databases for read-only instances, which are synchronized with those of the source instance.
 - If the MySQL version is 5.6 but GTID is not enabled, you need to enable GTID in the console first before creating a read-only instance.
 The operation takes a long time, and the instance will be disconnected for several seconds.
 You are recommended to do so during off-peak hours and add a reconnection mechanism in the programs that access the database.
 - Read-only instances only support the InnoDB engine.
-- Data inconsistency between multiple read-only replicas may occur due to the delay in data sync between the read-only replicas and the primary instance.
+- Data inconsistency between multiple read-only instances may occur due to the delay in data sync between the read-only instances and the source instance.
 You can check the delay in the console.
-- The specification of a read-only replica can be different from that of the primary instance, which makes it easier for you to upgrade the read-only replica according to the load.
-We recommend you keep the same specifications of read-only replicas in one RO group.
+- The specification of a read-only replica can be different from that of the source instance, which makes it easier for you to upgrade the read-only replica according to the load.
+We recommend you keep the same specifications of read-only instances in one RO group.

 ## Directions
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb/).
 In the instance list, click an instance ID or **Manage** in the **Operation** column to access the instance details page.